Skip to content

 “Something I hadn’t picked up at all until standing on the tee is that it effectively points at the left of the green,” Murphy added.

-“That also affects both how you perceive the green, but means that right hand side – the dangerous side – is even further away and even more awkward of an angle.”
+“That also affects both how you perceive the green, but means that the right-hand side – the dangerous side – is even further away and even more awkward of an angle.”

 13th Hole – Azalea

-“Probably the most famous (hole) on the golf course” Irwin noted.
-“It feels like there has been more iconic moments on 13 than almost any other hole.”
+“Probably the most famous (hole) on the golf course”, Irwin noted.
+“It feels like there have been more iconic moments on 13 than almost any other hole.”

 If Augusta National has a signature risk-and-reward hole, it’s probably the 13th.